-Resident Name: Date: Consortium: Training Year: Primary Supervisor: Training Site: Team(s): I. TRAINING PLANS FOR MINIMAL EXPERIENCE COMP ETENCY ADEAS List plan(s) for addressing all competency area(s) which resident an on the Baseline Assessment of Resident Competencies form: II.
-COMPETENCY AREAS WHICH RESIDENT HAS IDENTIFIED FOR ADDED FOCUS II.
+Resident Name: Date: Consortium: Training Year: Primary Supervisor: Training Site: Team(s): I. TRAINING PLANS FOR MINIMAL EXPERIENCE COMP ETENCY AREAS List plan(s) for addressing all competency area(s) which resident an on the Baseline Assessment of Resident Competencies form: II.
+COMPETENCY AREAS WHICH RESIDENT HAS IDEN' List all competency areas on which resident wishes to focus during II.
 COMPETENCY AREAS WHICH RESIDENT HAS IDEN List all competency areas on which resident wishes to focus during List all competency areas on which resident wishes to focus during Note: Although psychology licensure is not a requirement for successful comp the training year: Note: Although psychology licensure is not a requirement for successful compa plan and timeline to sit for the EPPP and CPLEE during their training year. the training year: Note: Although psychology licensure is not a requirement for successful compa plan and timeline to sit for the EPPP and CPLEE during their training year.
 III.
-TRAINING AGREEMENTS the training year: Note: Although psychology licensure is not a requirement for successful compa plan and timeline to sit for the EPPP and CPLEE during their training year. the training year: Note: Although psychology licensure is not a requirement for successful compa plan and timeline to sit for the EPPP and CPLEE during their training year.
+TRAINING AGREEMENTS letion of the program, residents are encouraged to develop Note: Although psychology licensure is not a requirement for successful compa plan and timeline to sit for the EPPP and CPLEE during their training year. letion of the program, residents are encouraged to develop Note: Although psychology licensure is not a requirement for successful compa plan and timeline to sit for the EPPP and CPLEE during their training year.
 III.
 TRAINING AGREEMENTS letion of the program, residents are encouraged to develop to be my primary supervisor for ee my professional development and clinical work.